STATE OF NEW JERSEY

 District 19 (Middlesex)

-Senators Diegnan, Ruiz, Polistina, Gopal, Testa, Codey, Singer, Madden, Bramnick, Cryan, Zwicker, Cruz-Perez, Lagana, Cunningham and Greenstein
+Senators Diegnan, Ruiz, Polistina, Gopal, Testa, Codey, Singer, Madden, Bramnick, Cryan, Zwicker, Cruz-Perez, Lagana, Cunningham, Greenstein, A.M.Bucco, Gill, Pou, Stack, Stanfield, Beach, Sacco, Burgess and Steinhardt

 Eliminates smoking ban exemption for casinos and simulcasting facilities.